-A number of submissions received relate to how Council can partner with other agencies and stakeholder to deliver positive outcomes for our community.
+Several submissions received relate to how Council can partner with other agencies and stakeholder to deliver positive outcomes for our community.
 Submission have also raised concerns with other agencies projects that might impact a community and that Council should be advocating to get a better outcome.
 Examples include: